baer1/dentex.github.io/source/_posts/2013-07-08-YTD-v3-development.markdown

 date: 2013-07-08 13:20:58 +0100
 comments: true
 categories: [WP-imported]
-description: YouTube Downloader for Android - a free and ad-free app
+description: "YouTube Downloader for Android - a free and ad-free app"
-keywords: YouTube Downloader, Android, android app, app, free, ad-free, no ads, dentex, video, YouTube, downloader
+keywords: "YouTube Downloader, Android, android app, app, free, ad-free, no ads, dentex, video, YouTube, downloader"
 ---

 At the moment I'm working on a new cool feature: a dashboard for downloaded videos.